Back to Blog

 4. Testing and Quality Assurance

-Proper QA typically costs 15-25% of total development cost.
-This includes manual testing across devices, automated test development, performance testing, security testing, and user acceptance testing.
+Proper QA usually costs 15-25% of total development cost.
+This covers manual testing across devices, automated tests, performance testing, security testing, and user acceptance testing.
 Skipping QA is a false economy.
 Bug fixes after launch cost 5-10x more than catching them during development.

 5. Post-Launch Maintenance

 Apps are not "done" when they launch.
-Budget for ongoing maintenance, which typically runs 15-20% of the initial development cost annually.
+Budget for ongoing maintenance, which usually runs 15-20% of the initial development cost per year.
 This covers:

-• OS updates (both Android and iOS release major updates annually that can break compatibility)
+• OS updates (Android and iOS both release major updates yearly that can break compatibility)

 • Bug fixes and performance optimization